Codecademy/docs/content/dart/concepts/type-conversion/terms/toStringAsFixed/toStringAsFixed.md

 ---
 Title: '.toStringAsFixed()'
-Description: 'Converts a numeric value into a string representation'
+Description: 'Converts a number to a string with a fixed number of decimal places.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'